McFizh/smad/README.md

 ## Running project locally

-Make sure you have latest go (1.24 when writing this) installed.
+Make sure you have recent go (min: 1.24) installed.
 Copy config.example.json to config.json and modify it to suit your needs, then:

 `go run *.go`